kodadot/uniquery/README.md

 - eventListByAddress - returns events by address
 - eventListByInteraction - returns events by interaction
 - eventListByNftId - returns events by nft id
-- nftById - returns NFT by id
+- itemById - returns NFT by id
-- nftListByCollectionId - returns NFTs where collection id is equal to provided id
+- itemListByCollectionId - returns NFTs where collection id is equal to provided id
-- nftListByCollectionIdAndOwner - returns NFTs where collection id is equal to provided id and owner is equal to provided address
+- itemListByCollectionIdAndOwner - returns NFTs where collection id is equal to provided id and owner is equal to provided address
-- nftListByCollectionIdList - return list of NFTs by list of collectionIds
+- itemListByCollectionIdList - return list of NFTs by list of collectionIds
-- nftListByIssuer - returns NFTs where issuer (creator) is equal to provided address
+- itemListByIssuer - returns NFTs where issuer (creator) is equal to provided address
-- nftListByMetadataId - returns NFTs where metadata is equal to provided uri
+- itemListByMetadataId - returns NFTs where metadata is equal to provided uri
-- nftListByMetadataIdMatch -returns NFTs where metadata can match provided CID
+- itemListByMetadataIdMatch -returns NFTs where metadata can match provided CID
-- nftListByOwner - returns NFTs where owner is equal to provided address
+- itemListByOwner - returns NFTs where owner is equal to provided address
-- nftListCollectedBy - returns NFTs where owner is equal to provided address however it's not the issuer of the NFT
+- itemListCollectedBy - returns NFTs where owner is equal to provided address however it's not the issuer of the NFT
-- nftListForSale - returns NFTs where price is greater than 0
+- itemListForSale - returns NFTs where price is greater than 0
-- nftListSoldBy - no idea :shrug:
+- itemListSoldBy - no idea :shrug:

 ### ✔️  REST